lsst-dm/dm_dev_guide/build-ci/new_package.rst

 #################################
-Adding a new package to the build
+Adding a New Package to the Build
 #################################

 "Top-level products" are the roots of the LSST package hierarchy.
 They include